timothyfraser/cv/README.md

 - Disaster Recovery Committees in New York City after Hurricane Sandy (with students **Lucy Hewitt, Ziyue Chen, & Matthew Cherkerzian**)
 - Mapping Social Infrastructure in Boston Neighborhoods (with students **Winta Tekle, Napuck Cherdchaiyapong, Joel Zayas, & Erin Thomas**) (Published in *Urban Climate*!)

+### <a href="#outreach">Community Outreach</a>

+- 2023: Invited Panelist for **Cornell University Neurodiversity Week Event: Stories of Neurodiversity** (March 13, 2023).

+- 2016-2017: **Susenji Elementary School Student Supporter in Fukuoka, Japan**
+  - Tutored Japanese students in ESL and non-native students in math and Japanese language

+- 2015-2016: **Language in Motion Program Support Assistant at Middlebury College**
+  - Arranged intercultural education training and programming in local Vermont high schools in paid internship.
+Presented on Japanese culture and disaster studies and Turkish politics.

+- 2015: **Community Engagement Intern at Middlebury College**
+  - Networked with community and college organizations to facilitate service-learning opportunities on Vermont public education, health, and poverty in paid internship.

+- 2015: **James Martin Center for Nonproliferation Studies**: Produced public-facing map of trafficking of nuclear materials and nuclear security policy quality.
+Studied nuclear security issues from experts in seminar-style classes.
+Paid intern.

+- 2014: **Changemakers Talent Mapping Project, Ashoka Japan**: Researched potential of social campaigns on education, environment, healthcare, and economy.
+English-Japanese translation services for Changemakers Talent Mapping Project.

 ### <a href="#japanese">Japanese Language Training</a>